athankefalas/RouteLinkKit/README.md

 ### 1. Define a set of Routes

 A route is a type that can represent the routes available in a specific navigation hierarchy.
-Each route must be uniquely identifiable by it's hash value.
+Each route must be uniquely identifiable by its hash value.
 To define a route you can create an `enum`, `struct` or `class` and conform to the `RouteRepresenting` protocol.
 In the context of the test products app we may define the available routes as the `enum` below: